Delta Institute is a nonprofit that thinks like a business to build both a resilient environment and economy through

-Kelly keeps Delta in line with best practices by managing human resources, office operations and financial duties.
+Kelly keeps Delta in line with best practices by managing human resources, office administration, and financial operations.
 She brings to Delta Institute over 10 years of experience in nonprofit and small business administration.
 Kelly holds a B.A. in Nonprofit Leadership and Development from DePaul University.
 She is certified as a Society for Human Resource Management Certified Professional (SHRM-CP), demonstrating expertise in people, organization, workplace & strategy operations as well as technical knowledge of HR practices and U.S. laws and regulations.
 Born and raised in the Chicagoland area, she is passionate about ensuring the continued vitality of the Great Lakes region.
 In her free time, Kelly enjoys sarcasm, craft beer and video games.

 As Office Administrator, Anthena provides interdepartmental support to Delta staff, specializing in accounting, communications, executive, operations and program assistance.
 Prior to Delta, she worked as a market research assistant at Johnson & Associates Marketing, Inc., conducting organizational research for nonprofits in the arts and cultivating an enthusiasm for mission-based work.
 A North Lawndale native, Anthena holds a bachelor’s of science in communications with an economics minor from Bradley University.
 She enjoys writing, biking, cooking and doing community volunteer work.

 Matt Harrison is responsible for project management and implementation of sustainability-related projects, including carbon and nutrient trading, energy efficiency, and incentives and strategies for emission reductions and waste diversion.
 Prior to Delta, Matt designed conservation incentives and engagement strategies for private landowners to conserve forestland and improve water quality.
 Matt holds a B.A. in politics from the University of California, Santa Cruz, and an M.S. in policy and conservation ecology from the University of Michigan.
 A native of Northern California, he enjoys hiking, camping, lively conversation over craft beers and exploring new neighborhoods and cuisines in Chicago and around the world.